-The most common form of inherited breast cancer is due to Hereditary Breast and Ovarian Cancer syndrome, caused by a mutation, or change, in either the BRCA1 or BRCA2 gene that was present at birth.
-A BRCA mutation can raise your risk of breast cancer as high as 87% and your risk of ovarian cancer as high as 44%.
+The genes most often associated with hereditary breast cancer are breast cancer 1 (BRCA) and breast cancer 2 (BRCA2).
+A BRCA gene mutation can raise your risk of breast cancer by as high as 87% and your risk of ovarian cancer by as high as 44%.
 If testing shows you have a BRCA mutation, other family members may want to be tested as well.

 In addition to the BRCA genes, other genes can increase your risk for breast or ovarian cancer.
 Inheriting the partner and localizer of the BRCA2 (PALB2) gene from either your mother or father raises your risk of developing breast or ovarian cancer.

 For most genetic tests, either a saliva or blood sample is taken.
 Results are usually available within two to four weeks.
 Our hereditary risk assessments are guided by Mercy genetic counselors and performed by a team of Mercy doctors who are experts in the process.
 If you have a genetic risk, Mercy offers longitudinal care plans—holistic, coordinated treatment plans that reflect your values and preferences.

 Genetic counseling can help determine if you should be tested for other genes beyond BRCA.
 Multigene panel testing can find mutations in several different genes.
 Single-gene testing finds mutations in a specific gene, and it’s often done when you have a known gene mutation in your family.

 Genetic testing is more effective when a relative who had breast or ovarian cancer is tested.
 If there’s an abnormal gene in your family, it was likely inherited by someone who had these cancers.
 And not every person in your family will inherit the abnormal gene.
 But if you don’t have living relatives with cancer who can be tested, a genetic counselor will recommend the next best family member for testing.